joliet/joliet.github.io/_projects/kits-roles-project.md

 ---

 In 2019, I conducted usability testing for a new design and discovered that users were confused about role names and permissions in our product, Kits.
-Kits is a middleware product that integrates with many other apps has two different types of 'kits' - one for learning and one for collaboration.
+Kits is a middleware product that integrates with many other apps and has two different types of 'kits' - one for learning and one for collaboration.
 The same set of roles were used for both types - instructor, assistant, and student.
-Users did not associate these role with collaboration kits, nor were they able to translate these roles easily to roles in integrated apps.
+Users did not associate these role with collaboration kits, nor were they able to translate these roles across integrated apps.

 ---

-Using what I learned through testing, I created a project plan to improve role naming.
+Starting with what I learned through usability testing, I created a project plan to improve role naming.

-**Problem**: Users don't associate existing role names with collaboration kits.
+**Problem**: Existing role names do not make sense to users in collaboration kits.

 **Hypothesis**: Role names used in other collaboration tools are expected.

 **Metric**: Users will select the correct role for collaborators based on permissions needed 85% of the time during the final round of usability testing.

-The overall process would involve research of role names of integrated collaboration tools, more user research to understand users' mental models of roles names and permissions across tools, selection of new roles based on this research and more usability testing.
+The overall process would involve research of role names of integrated collaboration tools, more user research to understand users' mental models of roles names and permissions, selection of new roles based on this research and more usability testing.

 **Research**  -->  **Usability Test** --> **Prototype** --> **Usability Test** --> **Roll out**